drbawb/babou/README.md

 - That's it . . . optionally you can add a web-server in front of Go to proxy requests to the backend.
 A sample nginx configuration is included.

+IMPORT NOTICE: To build `babou` you will need the mustache templating library.We use a modified version available at `github.com/drbawb/mustache`.
+Since the modifications are not merged into master yet, you will manually have to go to $GOPATH/src/github.com/drbawb/mustache and checkout the appropriate development branch.

+This _only_ applies if you're _building_ babou from source.

 (This configuration is highly recommended because then you can use a battle-hardened webserver on trusted ports (80,443), perform SSL, serve static assets, etc.)